5+ hours from Sihanoukville to Phnom Penh

 The newest bus station is located near Victory Hill on an isolated street.
 It's about a 10 minute walk to Victory Hill, 5 minute ride to downtown, and 10 minute ride to Ocheteaul, Sokha, and Serendipity Beaches.
 Otres beach is another 10 minutes from Ocheteaul Beach.

 Tuk Tuks (carts pulled by a motorcycle), cars and motorcycle taxis are all around the bus station.
 They have fixed prices (many times the price is more than the 5 hour bus ride from Phnom Penh for a 5 minute ride), but you can negotiate a better price, sometimes with a 90% discount, or just walk.
 You may want to try to get a free ride, as most of the hotels give the drivers a comission that equals their pay for a good day (even if you booked at the hotel already).
 Sometimes, especially at night, the busses start and finish their trips in downtown SihanoukVille, instead of at the bus station.
+Unless you're going to the Victory Hill area, you probably want to stop downtown.

 When purchasing your ticket TO SihanoukVille, ask whether the bus drops you off downtown, or at the bus station.
 You'll probably want to get dropped off downtown.
 And if they have a free shuttle bus to town from the bus station, does it leave when you arrive in SihanoukVille, or do you have to wait (an hour or two?)
+Please let us know if they mistakenly tell you the bus stops downtown and does not.

 The bus ride is usually a minimum of 5 hours.
 Most busses stop half way for a 15- 30 minute break at a restaurant.
 Usually, if they are behind schedule, they stop longer than usual.
+You might want earplugs for some of the busses, as they play movies or music quite loud.

 7:30am, 8:30am, 12:30pm, 1:30pm